James M. Connor: Commercials and voiceovers

 In late-2014 Connor appeared as Larry Culpepper in Dr. Pepper TV commercials tied to the NCAA college football playoffs.
-Connor has also contributed voiceovers for a few videogames, namely Marvel Heroes (2013), The 3rd Birthday (2011), Cloudy with a Chance of Meatballs (2009), and Gun (2005).
+Connor has also contributed voiceovers for a few video games, namely Marvel Heroes (2013), The 3rd Birthday (2011), Cloudy with a Chance of Meatballs (2009), and Gun (2005).

 He attended Creighton Preparatory School in Omaha, Nebraska, with his friend, the director Alexander Payne.